Uptime check

 SSL or Certificate Issues

-Expired or invalid SSL certificates can prevent browsers from loading the site normally and may look like downtime to users.
+Expired or invalid SSL certificates can prevent browsers from loading the site and may look like downtime.

 Firewall, CDN, or WAF Blocking